awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-configure-preferences-cli.md

        "s3KeyPrefix": "MyBucketPrefix",
        "s3EncryptionEnabled": true,
        "cloudWatchLogGroupName": "MyLogGroupName",
-       "cloudWatchEncryptionEnabled": true
+       "cloudWatchEncryptionEnabled": true,
+       "kmsKeyId": "MyKMSKeyID"
      }
    }
    ```
 **Note**
 If you do not want to encrypt the log data, change "true" to "false"\.
-If you aren't sending logs to either an S3 bucket or a CloudWatch Logs log group, you can delete the lines for those options\.
+If you aren't sending logs to either an S3 bucket or a CloudWatch Logs log group, or don't want to encrypt active session data, you can delete the lines for those options\.
 Make sure the last line in the "inputs" section does not end with a comma\.

 1. Save the file\.